Syd Puddefoot: After the war and Falkirk

 After the end of the war, Puddefoot played in the newly enlarged Football League Division Two for the 1919–20 season.
 He scored 21 goals for West Ham that season, and was selected to play for England in three Victory International games (he scored in all three).
 He then scored 29 goals in the 1920–21 season and 14 in 1921–22.

 Puddefoot's exploits made him much sought after and Falkirk, who had witnessed the player first-hand, won the battle for his transfer on 7 February 1922.
 The fee of £5,000 was a world football transfer record, and represented the only time a Scottish team has broken the record.
 So eager were the Falkirk supporters to land their man that they themselves set up a public fund to raise money for the purchase.
-Puddefoot himself earned a £390 fee for agreeing the transfer.
+Puddefoot himself earned a £1000 signing-on fee.
 His younger brother Len followed him to Falkirk at the start of the following season for a month's trial, but only made a single appearance.

 The record would last less than a month, however, as Warney Cresswell was transferred from South Shields to Sunderland for £5,500 on 3 March 1922.

 Puddefoot spent three seasons at Brockville Park, scoring 45 goals in 113 league appearances.

 Blackburn Rovers

-Puddefoot joined Blackburn Rovers on 3 February 1925 for £4,000, making his debut at Arsenal on 7 February 1925.
-He won the FA Cup with Blackburn in 1928.
-He set up the opening goal in the first minute of the match when he shoulder-charged Billy Mercer, the goalkeeper of opponents Huddersfield Town, with Jack Roscamp following-up to score.
+Puddefoot joined Blackburn Rovers on 3 February 1925 for £4,000, making his debut at home to Arsenal on 7 February 1925.
+He won the FA Cup with Blackburn in 1928, starring in the 3-1 win over favourites Huddersfield Town.

 In 1929, Puddefoot was among the first to take advantage of the new FA rule that allowed for personal hearings for disciplinary matters, after his sending off against Bolton Wanderers.

 He left Blackburn, having scored 87 goals in 267 appearances in all competitions.